 - Negligent Manslaughter - Killing of another person through gross negligence.

 - Rape - Sexual assault involving the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes the rape of both males and females, regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent.
-If the consented is given, it must not have been done through force or threatened force, and can only be given by someone over statutory age of consent.
+If consent is given, it must not have been done through force or threatened force, and can only be given by someone over statutory age of consent.
 Statutory Rape is included in this category.

 - Robbery - Taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.